MCP Server

 |---|---|---|

 x-api-key | Always | Your API key (format: bsk_...).
-Determines workspace and company scope. |
+Determines workspace, company scope, and the acting user. |

 How it works